PPandaPP/Automata-Project-2/README.md

 For the parsing of HTML, we are assuming that the input includes the following tags: \<html\>, \<head\>, \<title\>, \<body\>.

 todo:
-1. XML
-2. Custom grmmar
+1. Custom grmmar
-3. CLI
+2. CLI
-4. Unit tests
+3. Unit tests
-5. Parser split problem
+4. Parser split problem
-6. Fix line 60-70 eps.py recursion
-7. Identify loops in eps.py

 For the parsing of HTML, we are assuming that the input includes the following tags: \<html\>, \<head\>, \<title\>, \<body\>.